 Breakfast is served from 7am and you can get down to work as soon as the tutor unlocks your room.
 To safeguard valuable equipment, rooms are always locked when left at meal times and overnight.

 Coffee is at 10.45, lunch at 12.45, tea at 3.45 and dinner at 6.45.
 Optional demonstrations are timetabled during each day but all remaining time is available for modelling.
 If you want a walk, nap or look in on what the other groups are up to, you are free to do so.
-Again, most people return to modelling for some of the time between dinner and bed.
+Again, most people return to modelling for some of the time between dinner and then either retire to the bar or to bed.

 Sunday follows the same pattern although packing up has to be done by 4.00pm.